mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 For example there may be 2 homepages which are being A/B tested - if both homepages **sb.landing_page_title = Homepage** then the logic in the code will pick them both.
 If they need to be split then the landing page needs to be as follows: **sb.landing_page_title=Homepage** and **sb.landing_page_title=Home**

+To get around handling messy, unpredictable URL extensions and query strings, using **sb.landing_page_title = 'Homepage'** is the saffest bet.
+No matter how messy the URL query string gets with ads, campaigns, or tracking tokens, the browser tab title stays exactly the same.
+It acts as a clean, unified bucket that catches 100% of homepage variations in one line of code.

 ## 🗂️ Strategic Page Grouping Architecture & Commercial Impact

 To extract actionable brand signals from a giant lake of unrefined organic traffic, this pipeline dynamically splits incoming traffic paths into three distinct structural page groups.
 Each group maps to a specific stage of customer intent and carries a measurable financial consequence: